-- Foreign bodies striking the eye
+- Foreign bodies in the eye

-- Herpes simplex virus —which can be transmitted to the eyes
+- Herpes simplex virus

-- Other infections, including conjunctivitis
+- Other infections, such as conjunctivitis

-- Vitamin A deficiency
+- Lack of Vitamin A

 - Stevens-Johnson syndrome